 Table 3.
 Land cover change in Sigi District from 1996 to 2019 Formatted: Font: 10 pt 23.
 Two main staple food crops produced in the district are rice and corn.
-The total production of corn- and rice in 2020 was 56,173 tons and 64,949 tons andwhich was produced from the total 12,055 hectares and 14,427 hectares, respectively6.
-T the productivity of each of the commodities was 4.6 tons/hectares and 4.5 tons/hectares, which was lower than the national average productivity at 5.4 tons/hectares and 5.2 tons/hectares.
+The total production of corn- and rice in 2020 was 56,173 tons and 64,949 tons andwhich was produced from the total 12,055 hectares and 14,427 hectares, respectively.
+Ti he productivity of each of the commodities was 4.6 tons/hectares and 4.5 tons/hectares, which was lower than the national average productivity at 5.4 tons/hectares and 5.2 tons/hectares.
 The low productivity could be attributed to Formatted: Indent: Left: 0.89" 24.
 There are several factors that cause the low productivity of corn and rice in Sigi District, one of which is the lack of irrigation for agriculture.
 25. Currently, most of agricultural practices still rely on rainfall patterns due to the major earthquake and soil liquefaction occurred in 2018, which damaged agricultural infrastructures and reduced the soil fertility.
 As a consequence, if the dry season is longer than predicted, the productivity of rice and corn would decrease, as happened in 2021.
 26. The 2018's earthquake and soil liquefaction also caused landslides in hilly forested areas, which has reduced the capacity of the landscape to prevent flash floods in villages in the lowlands.
 Flash floods are one of the main threats not only to the local community houses but also to their agricultural and livestock activities.
-The 2019's flash floods in Bangga Village, Dolo Selatan sub-district public for village and so the reduced the capacity of the reduced 500 households to calculate the dry village.
-Formatted: List Paragraph, Indent: Left: 0.89", First line: 0", Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, + Start at: 23 + Alignment: Right + Aligned at: 1.25" + Indent at: 1.5" submerged many parts of the village, which forced 580 households to relocate to other villages.
-Formatted: Font color: Custom Color(RGB(14,16,26)) Most of the villages in Sig are considered to have a moderately vulnerability are Purce in Lindu sub- change impacts as shown in Figure 6.
-Villages that have high vulnerability are Purce in Lindu sub- district, Panasibaja, Wiapore and Wugaga in Marawola Barat sub-district and Banasu, Lawe, Lonebasa in Pipikoro sub district.
+The 2019's flash floods in Bangga Village, Dolo Selatan sub-district protected to the provide the reduced to the provide the prov Formatted: List Paragraph, Indent: Left: 0.89", First line: 0", Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, + Start at: 23 + Alignment: Right + Aligned at: 1.25" + Indent at: 1.5" submerged many parts of the village, which forced 580 households to relocate to other villages.
+Formatted: Font color: Custom Color(RGB(14,16,26)) Most of the villages in Sigi are considered to have a moderately vulnerablevulnerability to climate change impacts as shown in Figure 6.
+Villages that have high vulnerability are Puroo in Lindu sub- district, Panasibaja, Wiapore and Wugaga in Marawola Barat sub-district and Banasu, Lawe, Lonebasa in Pipikoro sub district.
 Three villages that have the highest vulnerability are Bolobia in Kinovaro sub-district, Taipanggabe in Marawola Barat sub-district and Mamu in Pipikoro sub-district.
 The main livelihoods of the people residing in these vulnerable villages is farming, andSsome of the major products are cocoa and coffee, with the primary determinants of agricultural yield are temperature and rainfall patterns .
 Formatted: Indent: Left: 0.89" 27.
 Rising in temperatures would drastically reduce humidity and increase vulnerability of cacao trees and threaten the chocolate industry.
 As for coffee, there are numerous species of the coffee plant.
 The primary determinants of agricultural yield are temperature and rainfall patterns.
 By 2050, the area suitable for growing coffee could be reduced by up to 50% by 2050 due to longer and heavy rain as well as drought cycles caused by rising temperatures.
 Formatted: List Paragraph, Indent: Left: 0.89", First line: 0", Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, + Start at: 23 + Alignment: Right + Aligned at: 1.25" + Indent at: 1.5" Vulnerability to climate change 120 100 80 20